chu65536/Music-Square/README.md

 This is my first completed project in C++ SFML

+!!!Works only on Windows!!!
 To make your own Music Square map:
 1. Find MIDI file of your song (first note must be at 0.0, desync otherwise)
-2. Convert it to ogg
+2. Convert it to ogg ([Best converter link](https://audio.online-convert.com/convert/midi-to-ogg))
 3. Put both files into resources/songs folder
 4. Run app.exe

+Controls:
+- "Space" to start the action
+- "R" to restart

 Also you can config settings via resources/config.ini file